gristlekinginc/san-diego-skimo/README.md

 # San Diego Skimo Community Website

-This is a starter template for the San Diego Skimo community website.
-It includes:
+I thought it'd be fun to build a little website for San Diego Skimo.
+This is just a record of that starting point of the build.

 - A Home Page
 - Action Journal (blog) page